 Each year, a number of cities in the Cost vs. Value Report show a cost-recouped average that is above 100% for some remodeling projects.
 This indicates that, on average, those projects are worth more in resale value than the owner spent to construct them.

-Projects that have been losing resale value in recent years are typically victims of the economic slump, as has been the case with many higher-cost, “upscale” projects.
+Projects that lose resale value have in recent years typically been victims of the economic slump, as has been the case with many higher-cost, “upscale” projects.
 A low ranking may also reflect a lack of demand, but this can be misleading at the local level.
-A backup generator, which historically is near the bottom of the rankings in resale value, may have much more appeal—and higher value to a buyer—in areas where damaging storms are common or where the local power utility is prone to service interruptions.
+A backup generator may have much more appeal—and higher value to a buyer—in areas where damaging storms are common or where the local power utility is prone to service interruptions.
+It also can lose value during years in which there were no major storms.
 Similarly, a home office remodel may appeal to buyers who intend to telecommute or run a home-based business, but will have little value to other buyers who would prefer to have an extra bedroom or an exercise room.